 Simple English definitions for legal terms

-Read a random definition: freedom of the seas
+Read a random definition: high seas

 Badgering the witness is when a lawyer asks a lot of mean or repetitive questions to a witness during a trial.
 This can make it hard for the witness to answer truthfully and can be distracting.
 If the opposing lawyer thinks the questions are too mean or distracting, they can object and ask the judge to stop it.
 Sometimes the judge will agree and tell the lawyer to stop.
 Even if the judge doesn't agree, it's not a good idea for a lawyer to badger a witness because it can make the jury not like them.